SanderMertens/flecs/docs/Relationships.md

 ```

 ### OneOf property
-The `OneOf` property enforces that the target of the relationship is a child of a specified entity. `OneOf` can be used to either indicate that the target needs to be a child of the relation (common for enum relationships), or of another entity.
+The `OneOf` property enforces that the target of the relationship is a child of a specified entity. `OneOf` can be used to either indicate that the target needs to be a child of the relationship (common for enum relationships), or of another entity.

-The following example shows how to constrain the relationship target to a child of the relation:
+The following example shows how to constrain the relationship target to a child of the relationship:

 ```c
 ecs_entity_t Food = ecs_new_id(world);